KuriRobot/Kuri-Documentation/guides/getting-started/connecting-to-kuri.md

 to the newest Kuri software version.

 ## Kuri software update
-The app should trigger Kuri to query the update server and update his software at this point (which can take from several minutes to about half an hour, depending on the speed of your connection), but sometimes this attempt fails, especially if the wifi network that Kuri
+If your Kuri is not on the newest software version (which is the case for most new / newly-refurbished Kuris), the app should trigger Kuri to query the update server and update his software at this point (which can take from several minutes to about half an hour, depending on the speed of your connection), but sometimes this attempt fails, especially if the wifi network that Kuri